 Call Options

-The essence of Call Options
+2. Call Options

 Call Options serve as a financial safeguard in energy markets, allowing businesses to protect themselves against rising prices.
 When a company purchases a Call Option, they gain the right to buy a specific amount of energy (such as oil, natural gas, or electricity) at a set price, called the strike price, before a certain date.